PrashikSawant/Exploratory-Data-Analysis-EDA-on-Used-Cars-Dataset/README.md

 # Exploratory Data Analysis (EDA) on Used Cars Dataset

 ## 📌 Project Overview
-This project focuses on performing **Exploratory Data Analysis (EDA)** on a dataset of used cars.
+This is a guided project that focuses on performing **Exploratory Data Analysis (EDA)** on a dataset of used cars.
 The goal is to analyze trends, identify key insights, and clean the data for further modeling or decision-making.

 ## 📂 Dataset Information
 - The dataset contains information about **used cars**.